jadecobra/python_tdd_exercises/source/calculator/calculator_10/calculator_10_1.rst

 You now know how to:

-* Build a website with streamlit_
+* build a website with streamlit_
-* How to test the parts of the website
+* how to test the parts of the website
 * :ref:`How to add a title to the streamlit website<test_streamlit_calculator_title>`
 * :ref:`How to add a display to the streamlit website<test_streamlit_calculator_display>`